Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 end
 ```

+The first thing to note is the use of two different assignment operators within the body of
-In the second to last line, the result of the operation will be stored in the preallocated
+the `@tensor` call.
+The regular assignment operator `=` stores the result of the tensor
+expression in the right hand side in an existing tensor `D`, whereas the alternative
-array `D`, whereas use of the different assignment operator `:=` indicates that a new array
+assignment operator `:=` results in a new tensor `E` with the correct properties to be
-`E` of the correct size is to be created.
-The contents of `D` and `E` will be equal.
+created.
+However, the contents of `D` and `E` will be equal.

-Following Einstein's summation convention, the result is computed by first tracing/
+Following Einstein's summation convention, that contents is computed in a number of steps
+involving the three primitive tensor operators.
+In this particular example, the first step
-contracting the 3rd and 5th index of array `A`.
-The resulting array will then be contracted
+involves tracing/ contracting the 3rd and 5th index of array `A`.
+The resulting array will
-with array `B` by contracting its 2nd index with the last index of `B` and its last index
+then be contracted with array `B` by contracting its 2nd index with the last index of `B`
-with the first index of `B`.
-The resulting array has three remaining indices, which
+and its last index with the first index of `B`.
+The resulting array has three remaining
-correspond to the indices `a` and `c` of array `A` and index `b` of array `B` (in that
+indices, which correspond to the indices `a` and `c` of array `A` and index `b` of array `B`
-order).
-To this, the array `C` (scaled with `α`) is added, where its first two indices will
+(in that order).
+To this, the array `C` (scaled with `α`) is added, where its first two
-be permuted to fit with the order `a, c, b`.
-The result will then be stored in array `D`,
+indices will be permuted to fit with the order `a, c, b`.
+The result will then be stored in
-which requires a second permutation to bring the indices in the requested order `a, b, c`.
+array `D` (or `E`), which requires a second permutation to bring the indices in the
+requested order `a, b, c`.

 The index pattern is analyzed at compile time and expanded to a set of calls to the basic
 tensor operations, i.e. [`tensoradd!`](@ref), [`tensortrace!`](@ref) and